-During the fiscal year 2018, the Minnesota Historic Rehabilitation Tax Credit had the following impacts:
+During fiscal year 2020, the Minnesota Historic Rehabilitation Tax Credit had the following impacts:

 About this report

-In April 2010, the Minnesota Historic Rehabilitation Tax Credit was signed into law.
-The goal of the credit is to stimulate job growth, increase local tax bases, and revitalize communities across the state.
-It allows either a state income tax credit or a grant in lieu of the credit.
-A state income tax credit up to 20 percent of qualifying expenses is available if a property meets eligibility requirements.
-Alternatively, a grant in lieu of the credit (equal to 90 percent of allowable credit) is available to property owners.
-The Federal Historic Preservation Tax Incentives Program also provides a federal historic tax credit.
+The Minnesota Historic Rehabilitation Tax Credit provides either a state income tax credit or a grant in lieu of the credit.
+The income tax credit allows a credit of up to 20 percent of qualifying expenses if a property meets eligibility requirements.
+A grant in lieu of a credit (equal to 90 percent of allowable credit) is available to property owners as an alternative option.
+Unless reauthorized, the credit will sunset at the end of fiscal year 2021.

 To qualify for and receive the historic tax credit, property developers must meet several federal and state guidelines and obtain the appropriate approvals.
 In Minnesota, the State Historic Preservation Office and the Department of Revenue administer the credit.
 Property owners only receive the state tax credit by applying for the federal tax credit.
 This report focuses on the state credit.